How to pick the best event planning software for your business

 - Registration and ticketing - Collect paid or free registrations and sell tickets online; collect payments via credit card.

-- Reporting and dashboards - Download reports to .csv and PDFs for a variety of data points; view at-a-glance dashboards for data-driven insights on a number of metrics (ROI, revenues, etc.).
+- Reporting and dashboards - Download event reports to .csv and PDFs for a variety of data points; view at-a-glance event dashboards for data-driven insights on a number of metrics (ROI, revenues, etc.).

 - Social media integrations - Allow attendees to share event details via social media platforms like Facebook, Twitter and Instagram.